 Selection of shielding gas should be done with lots of care.
 A mixture of CO2 and Argon is considered a good combination.
 75% Argon + 25% CO2 (very popularly known as “75/25” or “C25”) works as the best “all-purpose” shielding gas for carbon steel.
 It results in the least amount of spatter and proper weld bead.

 100% carbon dioxide yields deeper penetration, but extra caution is needed since it may increase the amount of spatters.

 The equipment needed for GMAW set up are (Figure 1):

 - Shielding Gas

-- Welding cables / leads and gas hoses
+- Welding cables or leads and gas hose pipes

 Figure – 1

 Voltage controls the weld profile.
-Whereas, Current controls the heat input, size of weld and the depth of penetration.
+Whereas, Current controls the heat input, size of weld, and depth of penetration.